 Usually the single-person, story mode games are Third person shooting games (TPS).
 Famous names include Tomb Raider, Uncharted 4, and GTA 5.

 What type of headphones are best for fps shooters?

 If you have not already read the buying guide, I would urge you to scroll up and read it keenly.
 But if you are lazy like me, I will summarize it for you here.

-Best headphones for fps games must fulfill the prerequisite for a decent gaming headphones.
-It must be comfortable, It must have a sturdy built and it must be wired to avoid any video lag.
+Best headphones for fps games must fulfill the prerequisite for decent gaming headphones.
+It must be comfortable, It must have a sturdy build and it must be wired to avoid any video lag.

-Next, you should look for an over ear design with both passive and active noise cancellation.
-And lastly, you must prioritise a good mic for a seamless gaming experience.
+Next, you should look for an over-ear design with both passive and active noise cancellation.
+And lastly, you must prioritize a good mic for a seamless gaming experience.